dmarks2/liferay-plugin-intellij/documentation/xml_files.md

 the language is injected into the tags above.

-So if the `<script-language>` defines that *groovy* is being used in `<script>` you can use code completion, syntax checking and other language features inside the `<script>`-Tag.
+So if the `<script-language>` defines that *groovy* is being used in `<script>` you can use code completion, syntax checking and other groovy language features inside the `<script>`-Tag.

 If specific language features are available in IntelliJ depends on if you installed and activated the proper plugin for that language.